kimkennedy06/RepData_PeerAssessment1/PA1_template.md

 Therefore the 5-minute interval with the maximum number of steps is **835**.

 ## Inputing missing values
-Going back to the original dataset created in the section **Loading and Preprocessing the Data**, we want to create a full data set by replacing the non-available data, `NAs`, with values instead of ignoring the values in calculations.
+Going back to the original data set created in the section **Loading and Preprocessing the Data**, we want to create a full data set by replacing the non-available data, `NAs`, with values instead of ignoring the values in calculations.

 In order to do that we first need to know how many values are `NA`.
 We can find this out with the following code: